Supporting neurodivergent members

 There are proactive and reactive adjustments that can remove barriers for neurodivergent members.
 Proactive adjustments are made in advance to ensure guiding is accessible.
 Reactive adjustments are made to remove barriers for individuals as things progress or change.

-- Using inclusive printed materials that have accessible font and printing sizes.
+- Offer inclusive printed materials that have accessible font and printing sizes.
 You can get help with the costs for inclusive materials and resources.
 This may be available in your country and region, or with our accessible guiding grant.

-- Explaining any rules or changes to plans.
+- Explain any rules or changes to plans.
 Some members may value routines and predictability.
 When changes to plans are required, consider when and how the individual will respond best to being told about changes.

 - Changing the physical or sensory environment.
 Remember barriers can relate to any of the senses and sometimes a change to the environment will be necessary.